-Retirement saving is not on most millennials’ list of top priorities.
+Retirement saving is not on most young workers’ list of top priorities.
 That may be why many experts expect that the current cohort of younger workers will not be able to retire until well into their 70s.

 In light of the economic disruption brought on by the coronavirus pandemic, retirement planning is not only near the bottom of financial priorities, it may even seem more like a pipe dream than an eventual reality.
 But it doesn’t have to be.

 Despite your current expenses, it is not too early to consider retirement planning.
 And there are some steps you can take to start saving right away that don’t involve eating Ramen noodles every night.

-Budget: With so many expenses stretching their budgets, many young people may feel like they can't afford to save for retirement.
+With so many expenses stretching their budgets, many young people may feel like they can't afford to save for retirement.
 But a budget that prioritizes savings can help you take a closer look at your recurring and nonrecurring expenses each month to set aside a reasonable amount.
 (Related: How to make a budget)

 And the first step in prioritizing savings?
 Taking a look at retirement plans available to you.